adaltas/node-csv/doc/index.md

 *   *drain*
 *   *end*
   Emitted when the CSV content has been parsed.
-*   *close*
+*   *finish*
-  Emitted when the underlying resource has been closed.
+  Emitted when all data has been flushed to the underlying system.
 For example, when writting to a file with `csv().to.path()`, the event will be called once the writing process is complete and the file closed.
 *   *error*
   Thrown whenever an error occured.